Nurba986/financial_analysis_project/docs/project_plan.md

         Standardize data formats for consistency.

     Data Analysis (use PostgresSql)
+        Low risk metrics
             Liquidity ratios to evaluate short-term financial health.
+            Add flag for:
+                unknown value = 0,
+                for bad company health = 1,
+                for good company health = 2.
             Debt-to-equity ratio for leverage assessment.
+            Add flag for:
+                unknown value = 0,
+                for bad company health = 1,
+                for good company health = 2.
+            ROE ratio.
+            Add flag for:
+                unknown value = 0,
+                for bad company health = 1,
+                for good company health = 2.
             Cash flow to determine available cash for investments.
+        High uncertainty metrics
+            Analyst predictions for earnings per share (EPS) and sales for 2025.
+            Group companies by industries.
+            Retrieve industries with over 15 % growth potential in sales and EPS.
+            Compare companies growth with industry average.
+        Total
+            Find industry leaders or companies with over 15% growth prospects.
+            Find industry leaders with debt to equity less 0.5.
+            Find industry leaders with liquidity ratio over 1.

     Modeling and Scoring
         Scoring System: